 Space is VERY limited to no more than 8 people per trip for a truly intimate learning experience.

 (subject to change but generally pretty close)

 5-day trips- Generally from Thursday afternoon to Monday afternoon.
-We spend time in La Habana and take a trip to Vinlais, the verdant valley to the west.
+We spend time in La Habana and take a day-trip to Vinalis, the verdant valley to the west.

 We generally head to Cuba once a month so if these dates don't work for you, please let us know what will and we'll build a trip around them

 July 11-15 5 Days $1,199, includes Havana & Vinalis